Johns-Costa/pool-booking/FEATURES.md

   - All the available classes with a cancel button that links to the Cancel Class page
   - A table with all the bookings from every user from the day of visualisation (is does not show past bookings)
   - A form with the fields Class Name and Class Description to be filled in, followed by a Add Class button.
 If the button is pressed and the form properly filled in, a new class is added.

+Note: The absence of a edit function in the manage classes is intentional.
+Otherwise a user could end up in a class different from what was initially booked.
+Since a staff member could change it's content after a user had booked that same class.

  **Cancel Class Page**